 NJORD Estonia: Time for Security Token Offerings?

 ICOs are one possible way to fundraise a business idea.
-The majority of the business ideas are technology related (development of software, building Dapps, creating side chains and atomic wallets, etc.).
-However, there are advantages of bringing more traditional kind of business to the block chain technology as well.
+The majority of the business ideas are technology-related (development of software, building Dapps, creating side chains and atomic wallets, etc.).
+However, there are advantages of bringing a more traditional kind of business to blockchain technology as well.

 The ICO market has recently evolved into two separate states.
 If it is true that doubts on the quality of some projects have affected the overall spirit of conducting and investing in an ICO, it is also true that it has encouraged different companies to take a more regulated approach to their business models.
 One of the consequences of the ICO market becoming more mature is the fact that not all companies are avoiding issuing security tokens.
 In fact, we see the appearance of crypto exchanges dedicated to the trade of securities tokens and, in some countries, banks are partnering with such initiatives.

 This article aims to provide a wider perspective on “the new offerings” that according to some authors can be divided into ETOs (Equity Token Offering) and STOs (Security Token Offering).
 ETO corresponds to the issuance of tokens that represent the equity of the issuer, i.e. tokens represent shares and token holders are the company’s shareholders.
 STO corresponds to the issuance of tokens that represent all kinds of securities – subscription rights to shares, bonds, derivatives, similar right to the above, etc. - represented by a token according to the applicable law.

 Scope of Regulation: Utility Token vs. Security Token